bebocoding/micrograd/README.md

 ![decision boundry](./decision-boundry.png)

 # Tracing graph / visualization
-The notebook `trce_graph.ipynb` produces graphviz visualization of the computational graph.
+The notebook `trace_graph.ipynb` produces graphviz visualization of the computational graph.
 E.g. below is a simple neuron taking 2-D input perfroming `w*x + b` then activating using `tanh` function.
 Each value node include the value(on the left part) and the gradient(on the right part):

 ![graph trace](./graph-trace.svg)